IcaroJam/Cursus42/philo/README.md

 # 42 Philosophers
 #### A project to learn about thread syncronization using mutexes (and process syncronization using semaphores in the bonus)

+[Note: Files in the root directory are shared between the mandatory and bonus parts.
+The bonus and mandatory directories each have their main file and source file with the essential runtime functions.]

 My approach to projects can be a bit chaotic sometimes, so let's start by taking a look at the header file shall we?
 The header used in the mandatory part is the same one the shared functions use in the bonus part, that's why it is stored in the main directory.
 Just for clarification.
+Prepare yourself.
+This may be, as we say here, _mucho texto._

 ![Header image here](https://github.com/IcaroJam/Cursus42/blob/master/philo/images/Header.png?raw=true)